dunedinsoftware/dunedinsoftware.github.io/compression.md

-# Probabilistic compressibility as a measure of model performance
+# Probabilistic compressibility as a measure of model efficacy

-We can model the performance of a classification strategy that operates on time series data by comparing the relative compressibility of the data before and after applying the strategy.
+We can model the efficacy of a classification strategy that operates on time series data by comparing the relative compressibility of the data before and after applying the strategy.
 Specifically, given

 <div align="center"><img src="article_2/formula_1.png"/></div>